rvzm/zboe/README.md

  controller - owner control command, whole command goes here, not just trigger character

  homechan - The channel you want the script to run on.

+ sqldir - Directory to use for sqlite3 db file. probably set this to somewhere your web server can access, HTML/PHP stats page coming soon.

 # HUNT SETTINGS
  trigger - trigger sensitivity, max of 15. higher means more encounters